VaudoiseAssurances/API-Guidelines/en/operations.md

   }
 }
 ```
-Furthermore, continous integration tools **COULD** use it to confirm that everything is running as expected after a successful deployment.
+Furthermore, continous integration tools **COULD** use the healthcheck endpoint to confirm that the API is running correctly.

 ### Dependencies

-In non production environments, an API **SHOULD** expose an endpoint to list Vaudoise library dependencies being used.
+In non-production environments, an API **SHOULD** expose an endpoint to list Vaudoise library dependencies being used.

 ```javascript
 {